Lewis Roberts — Breathing Hours Before His Organs Were to Be Donated (2021)

 Four days after being struck by a van, 18-year-old Lewis Roberts was declared brain-stem dead and his family consented to organ donation; hours before the retrieval surgery his sister saw breathing activity on his monitor, the declaration was reversed, and he went on to speak, walk miles, and live at home.

 On March 13, 2021, Lewis Roberts, an 18-year-old from Leek in Staffordshire, was walking on a pavement when a delivery van struck him.
-Emergency neurosurgery at Royal Stoke University Hospital relieved bleeding on his brain, but on March 17, after testing, his family was told he had suffered brain-stem death — that he was dead in law and in fact.
+Emergency neurosurgery at Royal Stoke University Hospital relieved bleeding on his brain.
+On March 17, after testing, his family was told he had suffered brain-stem death.
 His mother, Julie, consented to organ donation.
 Recipients were identified.
 The family said goodbye.

 The recovery that followed ran for years.
 On September 18, 2021, six months after the crash, he spoke his first words to his mother: I love you mum, you're the best.
 He moved to assisted living in 2024, returned home that autumn, and by 2025 was walking miles independently, kayaking, training with a personal trainer, and two years free of seizures, with reconstructive surgeries continuing.